 This also has an impact on training and skills sets.
 Experts who have spent years training with spears and fire axes see all this work of theirs obsoleted once they have a gun.
 So do pistoleros who get access to a high-end, heavier weapon such as a plasma rifle.

-The 2 approaches we might suggest are ;
+The two approaches we might suggest are ;

 - Embrace this and have the characters clearly move to a higher tier of opponents as their firepower increases.
 You can even have just a “training montage” sequence to have the characters now be proficient with the new tier of weaponry at no cost.